Samuel Wharton

 Samuel Wharton (May 3, 1732 – March 1800) was a merchant, land speculator, and politician from Dover in Kent County, Delaware.
-John Bayton, George Morgan, and George Croghan, deputy superintendent of Indian affairs, joined in a partnership on the Ohio country and Indian Trade after 1763.
+John Baynton, George Morgan, and George Croghan, deputy superintendent of Indian affairs, joined in a partnership on the Ohio Country and Indian Trade after 1763.
 Though the various colonies laid claim to parts of it after the French and Indian War, the Treaty of Paris gave control of the entire Ohio region to Great Britain of Wharton and their business operation.
 During the American Revolution, he served as a delegate to the Continental Congress from Delaware.

 Early life and family

 Born in Philadelphia, Wharton was the son of Joseph Wharton, a successful merchant.
-He was a first cousin to Thomas Wharton, Jr., who was the revolutionary President of Pennsylvania.
+He was a first cousin to Thomas Wharton Jr., who was the revolutionary President of Pennsylvania.
 Though Samuel later made his home in Dover, he always maintained close business connections with the city, where he was a partner in the mercantile firm of Baynton, Wharton and Morgan.
 He married Sarah Lewis of New Castle in 1754.
-They would have four children that survived infancy.
+They would have four children who survived infancy.
 He was elected to the American Society as a member in 1768.